javarb/notes/sessions/2019/january/session_25.md

 #### API specs - URL

 Roger was reviewing my homework and advising to me about API approach is not the same that web apps.
-In web apps we worry about returned HTML content or frontend stuff, while In API approach no don't, we are just sending JSON payloads and we aren't worrying about how data will be shown.
+In web apps we worry about returned HTML content or frontend stuff, whereas in web APIs we are only concerned with the **data** (e.g. JSON payloads) and we aren't worrying about how data will be shown.

 When creating resources in RESTful API, we POST pointing to the plural name of the resource.
 So, for example, if the name of the resource is `account` we'll create accounts by sending the `POST` request to the URL `/accounts`.
-By the other side, in web we send it to the URL `/accounts/new`.
+On the other hand, in a web app we might send it to the URL `/accounts/new`.

 We will list accounts by sending the `GET` request to the URL `/accounts` and for specific accounts queries we send the request to the URL ` /account/:id`